 Traumatic brain injuries that occur as a result of the negligence of others may entitle injured individuals and their families to compensation.
 When others act in careless disregard of your safety or that of your loved ones, you have the right to hold them accountable when injuries occur.
 A Western PA traumatic brain injury lawyer could make a significant difference in your ability to obtain compensation and hold others responsible for their wrongful actions.
 Reach out to a compassionate catastrophic injury lawyer today.

 Traumatic Brain Injuries Types and Causes

-Traumatic brain injuries are a kind of catastrophic injury that can occur when there is any blow or force to the head.
-These injuries can also result from a quick or violent movement of the head without the need for the head to actually strike an object.
+Traumatic brain injuries are a type of catastrophic injury that can occur when there is any blow or force to the head.
+These injuries can also result from a quick or violent movement of the head without the need for the head to actually strike an object, such as shaking a raw egg.
 This often occurs in car accidents where the force of the impact causes the occupant to be quickly moved about within the vehicle.
 There are three basic types of traumatic brain injuries, which include:

-- Open head injuries, which consist of specific types of skull fractures
+- Open head injuries, which consist of skull fractures

 - Closed head injuries, including concussions, contusions, and intracranial hemorrhage